sirech/homepage2/src/pages/articles/2023-02-19-the-humble-extract-method/index.md

 ## Is Extracting Methods Worth The Effort?

 In any big codebase, the code developers write lives for a long time.
 Often, it's still there while the original developers moved somewhere else.

 Meanwhile, new developers will read it many times and try to figure out what it does.
 Capturing the context of why a decision happened is hard, so these poor developers are left without context.

-Thus, it will be read many times by multiple developers.
-Investing some effort in making it more readable pays off more and more over time.
+By investing some effort into making it more readable you'll make their life easier.

 Not that you should overdo it, though.
 An endless collection of one-liners isn't an improvement, either.
 Aim for methods that stand on their own and have one purpose.
 That's a reasonable guideline to follow.